mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 - System prompt: we explicitly highlight the format.
 - We can use `OutputFixingParser`, which re-requests to the model to reformat the answer.

-Also, regarding the `Pydantic` parser/format, check the [OpenAI Function Calling](https://platform.openai.com/docs/guides/function-calling):
+Also, regarding the `Pydantic` parser/format, check the section [OpenAI Function Calling](#openai-function-calling).
+According to the [official documentation](https://platform.openai.com/docs/guides/function-calling):

 > In an API call, you can describe functions and have the model intelligently choose to output a JSON object containing arguments to call one or many functions.
 The Chat Completions API does not call the function; instead, the model generates JSON that you can use to call the function in your code.
 Example: `extract_data(name: string, birthday: string)`.